How To Stop Loan Shark & Licensed Money Lender Harassment

 Furthermore, POHA also gives victims the option to sue their harasser for compensation.

 However, this is easier said than done.
 Loan sharks are well aware of their illegal status, and will be careful not to divulge their identity.
+On the flip side, it may be easier to report a money lender as their identity is usually known online as they would have to be registered under the list of licensed lenders by MinLaw.

 toc-icon